Emergence of robust memory manifolds: Frozen stabilisation as a general principle to produce memory manifolds

-The mechanism discussed in the context of the gRNN, where one part of the system that is dynamically/momentarily slowed, stabilises the freely evolving part, forms the core of the principle of frozen stabilisation for achieving the memory manifolds.
-Although, we illustrated the principle with a specific model, we will see that it is more general and does not depend on the specific parameter and connectivity choices of the gRNN.
-To see this, it is instructive to look at the marginally-stable state through the lens of the state-to-state Jacobian.
-Fig. \ref{fig:Jac_schematic}a, shows a schematic of a system displaying frozen stabilisation and the accompanying Jacobian spectrum.
-The main requirement for the principle is that one part of the system $(\mathbf{h}^F)$ gets instantaneously slowed/frozen depending on the state of the whole system (depicted by $F(\mathbf{h}(t))$ in Fig. \ref{fig:Jac_schematic}a).
-The freezing function $F$ we consider in the case of the gRNN are the switch-like binary gates with tuneable biases, $F(\mathbf{h}) = \sigma(J^z \mathbf{h} )$ but in principle, this could be more general.
-The frozen population in turn stabilises the evolving population by means of the interactions $S(\mathbf{h}^F(t))$.
-In the case of the gRNN above, the stabilisation function $S(\mathbf{h}^F) \equiv + J^{h,F} \phi(\mathbf{h}^F)/2$ corresponds to additive interactions -- i.e. biases; however, this too can, in principle, be more general.
+which can also be represented in the form (\ref{eq:gRNN_general}), but with the {\it modes} gated instead of the individual neurons.
+If the $F$ matrix always has zero eigenvalues, then instead of frozen neurons, in this setting there will be frozen modes, and consequently frozen stabilisation.

+It is also instructive to look at frozen stabilisation through the lens of the instantaneous Jacobian describing the linearised dynamics.
 Fig. \ref{fig:Jac_schematic}b shows the generic Jacobian spectrum for a system displaying frozen stabilisation: {\it any} freezing mechanism will lead to an accumulation of slow modes near zero (blue circle in Fig. \ref{fig:Jac_schematic}b) and if the frozen population can stabilise the evolving population then all the remaining Jacobian eigenvalues will have real parts less than $0$ (green circle in Fig. \ref{fig:Jac_schematic}b).
 As long as the Jacobian spectrum has this general form, we will have a system that generates a memory manifold.
-Since the only requirement for stable eigenvalues is that they have real parts less than $0$, the principle is not slave to precise connectivity matrices with special symmetries or fine-tuned parameters.
-Indeed, the principle will work even with diagonal $J^z$, correlations between the elements of $J^h$ and other activation functions $\phi$, such as the rectified-linear function (ReLU).
-We will study this robustness in more detail below.
+Since the only requirement for stable eigenvalues is that they have real parts less than $0$, the principle does not require precise connectivity matrices with special symmetries or fine-tuned parameters.
+Indeed, the principle will work even with: a diagonal $W$; presence of correlations between the elements of $J$ and other activation functions $\phi$, such as the rectified-linear function (ReLU).
+We study this robustness in more detail in Sec.(\ref{sec:robustness}).